Metal-Poor Stars Observed with the Southern African Large Telescope II. An Extended Sample: Abundance Measurements

 \section{Abundance Measurements}

 The measurements of elemental abundances for the stars in this sample were accomplished using equivalent-width measurements and spectrum synthesis (for C and the n-capture elements).
 The line list used for equivalent-width measurements is provided in Table~\ref{tab:line_list}.
+This line list was generated using \texttt{Linemake} \citep{Placco_2021}.

 The equivalent widths were first found for iron with measurements of Fe I and Fe II lines, and were used to find the stellar parameters, as described above.
 Then, equivalent widths were measured for Mg I, Si I, Ca I, Sc I, Sc II, Ti I, Ti II, Cr I, Cr II, Mn I, Co I, Ni I, Zn I, Sr II, and Ba II, when the spectrum permitted, using a Gaussian fit to the available features.
 The equivalent widths are then compared to interpolations of the ATLAS9 model atmospheres \citep{Castelli_2003}.